 What happens if you file taxes late?

-The ramifications of missing the federal income tax deadline depend on whether you owe the IRS money, they owe you, or you can call it even.
+The ramifications of missing the federal income tax deadline depend on whether you owe the IRS money, it owes you, or you can call it even.

 If you owe taxes